adrydry/Learning-DevOps/1- Linux.md

 - **kernel**: Is the main components of Linux OS because it etablished communication between hardware and software
 - **System Libraries**: it's responsible to execute tasks as change files permissions and ownership, listing directories

+## Linux in the cloud
+- **A Cloud** is a collection of data centers providing compute, storage, networking, application over the internet.
 ## Some populars commands to know as DevOps Engineer and their roles
 If l use Ubuntu, l can run
 **lsb_release -a**: To know the version of the Ubuntu distributions